teuben/nemo/scripts/csh/mkmh97.md

 4. different models, though for shell galaxies it will be useful to replace the Plummer with a colder stellar system [not yet implemented]

+5. allow the first galaxy (with mass=1) to be a fixed analytical potential.
+This will result in some other limitations to the analysis.

-Some initial analysis is performed as well, see also **mh16.sh** for an example
+Some initial analysis is performed as well, see also **mh16.sh** for an example for further time-dependant analysis.

 ## Input parameters